Lyall/P4GHook/README.md

 # P4GHook
-This is a very work-in-progress ultrawide fix for Persona 4 Golden.
+This is a work-in-progress ultrawide fix for Persona 4 Golden.

 ## Features
 - Ultrawide support